thingsboard/thingsboard.github.io/_includes/docs/user-guide/coap-over-dtls.md

 * TOC
 {:toc}

-ThingsBoard provides the ability to run MQTT server over SSL.
-Both one-way and two-way SSL are supported.
+ThingsBoard provides the ability to run CoAP server over DTLS.
+ThingsBoard support two ways of DTLS Authentication:

+- AccessToken based authentication
+- X.509 Certificate

-To enable SSL, you will need to obtain a valid or generate a self-signed SSL certificate and add it to the keystore.
+To enable DTLS, you will need to obtain a valid or generate a self-signed SSL certificate and add it to the keystore.
 Once added, you will need to specify the keystore information in **thingsboard.yml** file.
 See the instructions on how to generate SSL certificate and use it in your ThingsBoard installation below.
 You can skip certificate generation step if you already have a certificate.